Desert spadefoot toad: Ecology and behaviour

-Additionally, the ability to burrow below the soil surface provides this species with protection from extreme temperatures and predation.
 These burrows serve as shelters where the frogs can seek refuge during periods of extreme heat or dryness, as well as provide a safe environment for reproduction and the development of tadpoles.

 Notaden nichollsi, like other non-burrowing frogs, relies on mechanisms to maintain water balance.
 One key aspect is the regulation of the hormone arginine vasotocin, which acts as the primary antidiuretic hormone for most frogs.
-This hormone helps the frogs conserve water and maintain appropriate hydration levels.